 Mistake #5 Making homemade bread, you must read the directions.
 Jennifer’s directions CLEARLY state to let it rise again for another 20 mins.
 I did not look at the directions at this point.
 Thinking I knew what to do, clearly, I did not.
 I let the bread bake for about 45 minutes, even though the recipe said 30.
 I did, however, spin it in the oven at the 15-minute mark.

 Even though I made mistakes while making this bread.
 It still looks pretty good and tastes good.
 However, it is not at big as I wanted it and kinda heavy.
 All in all, still delicious and proud of myself.
 I definitely learned a lot for my first time.
 What I find funny is that I didn’t notice these mistakes until writing this post.
 I will be definitely making bread again.
 Maybe try out a sourdough.
 If I do I will be following Alice over at Alice’s Kitchen and her ultimate guide to sourdough bread.

 That’s it, guys.
 I learned my lesson and you guys are only going to see me get better each time.
-Let me know some tips you have a new baker.
+Let me know some tips you have for a new baker.
 I need all the help I can get LOL

 Until Next Time, Have a Good Day!